L'enfant prodigue (Debussy)

 The later version of 1907 was reorchestrated with the help of André Caplet and the premiere of this version took place at the Sheffield Music Festival in 1908, conducted by Henry Wood.
 In 2021 George Morton created a chamber version of the work (for 10 musicians) for performances by Opera on Location in Sheffield.

+The work was first performed in the United States by the Detroit Fine Arts Society at the Century Association building in Detroit, Michigan on March 10, 1910 with tenor William Lavin (Azaël).

 Although the work was never intended to be staged, it has on occasion been presented as a one-act opera.
+It was first performed as an opera in the United States at the Boston Opera House on November 16, 1910 with Alice Nielsen (Lia), Robert Lassalle (Azaël), and Ramon Blanchart (Siméon).

 Synopsis

 At sunrise Lia (soprano) laments the absence of Azaël (tenor), her prodigal son, an outcast after leaving his home to pursue the world's pleasures.
 Siméon (baritone) is weary of her constant thinking of Azaël.
 After the appearance and dance of young villagers, Azaël enters, and is joyfully reunited with his mother.
 She urges Siméon to forgive and welcome him home which he does, calling for a feast of celebration and singing praises to God.